 Until recently, though, popular views of self-pleasure were the opposite.
 Masturbation has historically been considered sinful, unhealthy, detrimental to partnered sex, or at the very least, indulgent.
 The current move to normalize and advocate masturbation, especially female masturbation, is a reaction against the prevailing views of the past few centuries.

-The last historical period where masturbation enjoyed widespread acceptance, in fact, was back in the time of ancient civilizations.
+And the time of ancient civilizations was the last historical period when masturbation enjoyed widespread acceptance.
 Greek philosopher Diogenes the Cynic was known for masturbating in public, claiming, “If only it were as easy to banish hunger by rubbing my belly.”
 A statue of a woman masturbating was found in ancient Malta, and ancient Egyptian pharaohs masturbated into the Nile as part of a spiritual ritual.

-Soon after this time, however, Christianity created a stigma around any form of sex that wasn’t reproductive, says Hallie Liberman, author of Buzz: The Stimulating History of the Sex Toy.
+Soon after this time, however, Christianity stigmatized any form of sex that wasn’t reproductive, says Hallie Liberman, author of Buzz: The Stimulating History of the Sex Toy.
 “Masturbation has been considered a sin since the 4th century, not just because it was non-procreative, but also because it occurred outside of marriage,” she explains.

 Masturbation was widely considered a risk factor for ailments ranging from blindness to constipation to hairy palms.